FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_3_planning.typ

 === Benchmarking Kafka
 Given Kafka's predominant use in diverse production environments, each use case entails unique configurations, rendering the creation of a generic benchmarking tool challenging.
-Unlike PostgreSQL, which has a tool like pgbench, Kafka lacks a comparable standardized benchmarking tool.
+Unlike PostgreSQL, which has a general benchmarking tool, `pgbench`, Kafka lacks a comparable standardized benchmarking tool.
 Consequently, a custom tool, named `kafka-benchmark`, was developed for this purpose.
 Initially, the plan was to implement a Python script for producing and consuming Kafka messages.
 However, the performance of this script would have proven unsatisfactory, prompting a shift to the development of the benchmarking tool in Rust#cite(<rust>).

 The kafka-benchmark tool leverages the `librdkafka`#cite(<librdkafka>) C/C++ library through the `rdkafka`#cite(<rust-rdkafka>) crate#footnote[In the context of Rust programs, libraries and packages are referred to as crates] to interface with Kafka.
 By doing so, it capitalizes on the performance and features provided by librdkafka, while the Rust language ensures correctness and reliability for the  benchmarking tool.
 Rust is a systems programming language, which is designed for performance and reliability.
 It differs from popular languages such as C and C++ in that it is memory safe by default, and from languages such as Java and Go in that it does not have a garbage collector.
-Having no garbage collector means that Rust does not have iterfere with the application's execution to free up memory.
-This is important for benchmarking, as the application does not have to wait for the garbage collector to free up memory.
+Having no garbage collector means that Rust does not iterfere with the application's execution to free up memory.
+Combining these two aspects, Rust makes for an outstanding choice for our benchmarking tool to be written in.
+These characteristics are crucially important for benchmarking, as any bechmarking tool should not interfere with the application's execution, otherwise the results would be not be accurate.

 // #figure(caption: [Architecture of the Kafka cluster])[